-Coming soon.
-Organize your VMs & Containers into Dev/Test Labs.
+Organize your VMs & Containers into DevTest Labs.
 Learn more

-Microsoft Azure Virtual Machines allow you to deploy a wide range of computing solutions in an agile way.
-With Virtual Machines, you can deploy nearly instantaneously and you pay only by the minute.
-With Windows, Linux, SQL Server, Oracle, IBM, SAP, and BizTalk, you can deploy any workload, any language, on nearly any operating system.
+Azure Virtual Machines lets you deploy a wide range of computing solutions in an agile way.
+Deploy a virtual machine nearly instantly, and pay by the minute.
+With support for Microsoft Windows, Linux, Microsoft SQL Server, Oracle, IBM, SAP, and Azure BizTalk Services, you can deploy any workload and any language on nearly any operating system.

-Virtual machines, virtual networks and storage accounts can now be included in Azure Resource Manager (ARM) templates.
-Azure Resource Manager is the heart behind the new Azure portal and now the power of Resource Manager can be used directly with these core resources.
-Azure Resource Manager templates enable single click deployments of complex applications into a resource group.
-This resource group can contain all elements of an application that can then be managed as a single unit through advanced role based authentication and control (RBAC) and per-resource tagging capabilities.
+Include virtual machines, virtual networks, and storage accounts in Azure Resource Manager templates.
+Resource Manager is at the heart of the Azure portal, and you use the power of Resource Manager directly with these core resources.
+Resource Manager templates enable single -click deployment of complex applications into a resource group that contains all of the elements of an application.
+You then manage those elements as a single unit through advanced role -based authentication and control (RBAC) and per-resource tagging.

-Deploy your applications with the assurance that your data is protected and safe in our highly secure datacenters.
-Leverage solutions to protect your application data through encryption.
+Build and deploy your applications with the assurance that your data is protected and safe in our highly secure datacenters.
+Use our encryption solutions like Azure Disk Encryption to protect your application data.
 Secure your network using Azure Virtual Networks and Security Groups.
-Take advantage of our certification for key compliance programs which will allow you to create solutions meeting regulatory and compliance requirements.
+Take advantage of our certification for key compliance programs to create solutions meeting regulatory and compliance requirements.

-You can deploy a full range of open and community-driven OS and software solutions on Azure.
-On Azure, you have the choice of a full range of Linux distributions like Ubuntu and SUSE, community-driven solutions like Chef, Puppet, and Docker along with other products like Oracle Database and Oracle WebLogic Server.
+You can deploy a full range of open-source and community-driven software solutions on Azure.
+Choose from a full range of Linux distributions like Ubuntu and SUSE and community-driven solutions like Chef, Puppet, and Docker, along with other products like Oracle Database and Oracle WebLogic Server.
 Azure is open with lots of options.

-With Virtual Networks, you can control and configure all aspects of your network, defining the subnets and the preferred DNS IPs.
-You can securely connect with your VMs in Azure using a secure VPN over the Internet or bypass the Internet to establish direct connections using ExpressRoute via partners such as AT&T, Level 3, BT, TelecityGroup, Verizon, and Equinix.
+With Virtual Network, you control and configure all aspects of your network, defining subnets and preferred DNS IP addresses.
+Securely connect with your virtual machines in Azure by using a secure VPN over the Internet, or bypass the Internet to establish direct connections with ExpressRoute, offered by partners such as AT&T, Level 3, BT, TelecityGroup, Verizon, and Equinix.

-Load-balancing across multiple instances is included and easy to configure.
-You can create the load-balancer, add security ACLs to control access and define specific probes to help monitor application health, all within the easy-to-use portal experience.
+Load balancing across multiple virtual machine instances is included and easy to configure.
+You create the load balancer, add security ACLs to control access, and define specific probes to help monitor application health, all within the easy-to-use Azure portal.

-Premium storage is now available with a variant of G-series VM, the GS-series.
-GS-series combines the power of G-series VM with the disk performance of premium storage, allowing you to attach up to 64 TB of storage per VM, and to achieve up to 80,000 IOPS (input/output operations per second) per VM with extremely low latencies.
+GS-series virtual machines combine the power of G-series virtual machines with the disk performance of Azure Premium Storage.
+Attach up to 64 TB of storage per virtual machine, achieving up to 80,000 I/O operations per second on virtual machines with extremely low latencies.

 The performance and scalability of a world-class supercomputing center is now available to everyone, on demand in the cloud.
-Run your HPC applications using high performance A8 and A9 compute instances on Azure, and take advantage of a backend network with MPI latency under 3 microseconds and non-blocking 32 Gbps throughput.
+Run your HPC applications using high-performance A8 and A9 compute instances on Azure, and take advantage of a backend network that has a Message Passing Interface (MPI) latency under 3 microseconds and non-blocking 32 gigabits-per-second (Gbps) throughput.
 This backend network includes remote direct memory access (RDMA) technology that enables parallel applications to scale to thousands of cores.
-Azure provides you with high memory and HPC-class CPU’s to help you get results fast.
-Scale up and down based upon what you need and pay only for what you use to reduce costs.
+Azure provides you with high memory and HPC-class CPUs to help you get results fast.
+To reduce costs, scale up and down based upon what you need, and pay only for what you use.

-Dv2-Series, a follow-on to the original D-Series, features a more powerful CPU, which is on average about 35% faster than the D-Series CPU, and carries the same memory and disk configurations as the D-series.
-Dv2-Series is based on the latest generation 2.4 GHz Intel Xeon® E5-2673 v3 (Haswell) processor, and with the Intel Turbo Boost Technology 2.0, can go up to 3.2 GHz.
-Dv2-Series and D-Series are ideal for applications that demand faster CPUs, better local disk performance, or higher memories.
-They offer a powerful combination for many enterprise-grade applications.
+Improving over D-series virtual machines, the Dv2-series gives you a more powerful CPU that is, on average, 35 percent faster, with the same memory and disk configurations.
+The Dv2 series is based on the latest generation 2.4 GHz Intel Xeon E5-2673 v3 (Haswell) processor and with the Intel Turbo Boost Technology 2.0 can go up to 3.2 GHz.
+The Dv2 series and D series offer a powerful combination for enterprise-grade applications that demand faster CPUs, better local disk performance, or higher memory.

-Creating a Virtual Machine is easy and takes only minutes.
-Provide the public facing DNS name for the Virtual Machine, select from our platform supplied list of VM images, enter a user name, password, and the region.
+Creating a virtual machine is easy and takes only minutes.
+You provide the public -facing DNS name for the virtual machine; select from our list of virtual machine images; then enter a user name, password, and region.

-You can create a Virtual Machine using PowerShell:
+You can create a virtual machine by using this PowerShell command:

 New-AzureQuickVM -Windows -AdminUsername myAdminUserName -ServiceName myServiceName -InstanceSize Small -Name myWindowsVM -Password myuserpassword01! -Location 'West US' -ImageName a699494373c04fc0bc8f2bb1389d6106__Windows-Server-2012-Datacenter-201310.01-e n.us-127GB.vhd

-Alternatively, you can create a new Ubuntu Virtual Machine using our cross-platform command line interface for Windows, Mac or Linux:
+Alternatively, you can create a new Ubuntu virtual machine from our cross-platform command-line interface for Windows, Mac, or Linux by using this command:

 ~$ node azure vm create myLinuxVM b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-12_04_2-LTS-amd64-server-20130225-e n-us-30GB myUserName myuserpassword01! -l "West US"

-Line of business applications gain operational efficiencies by migrating existing on-premises applications to the cloud.
+Line-of-business applications gain operational efficiencies when you migrate them to the cloud.